• Skip to main content

 Tips

-• Reheating and freezing - I wouldn’t recommend freezing this green bean casserole but you can keep it in the fridge for up to 2-3 days and reheat in the oven at 400-425F for about 10-15 minutes or until the middle part is warm.
+• Reheating and Freezing - I don’t recommend freezing the casserole, but you can keep it in the fridge for 2-3 days.
+Reheat in the oven at 400-425°F for 10-15 minutes until warm.

 Any meats or fish main courses would be your best bet here.